rdsingh120/MovieExplorerApp/README.md

 - Responsive design with Tailwind CSS.
 - Easy navigation between pages using React Router DOM.

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`VITE_API_KEY=`

 ## 🚀 Run Locally

 ***Prerequisites***